emilyriehl/yoneda/src/hott/05-sigma.rzk.md

             ( second (second t))))
 ```

+!!! warning

+    The following definition of `triple-eq`
-**Warning:** The following is the lazy definition with bad computational
+    is the lazy definition with bad computational properties.
-properties.

 ```rzk
 #def triple-eq